melbournebioinformatics/MelBioInf_docs/docs/tutorials/var_detect_advanced/var_detect_advanced.md

 ## Tutorial Overview

-In this tutorial, we will
+In this tutorial, we will look further at variant calling from sequence data.
+We will:

 * Align NGS read data to a reference genome and perform variant calling, using somewhat different tools to those in the Basic workshop
 * Carry out local realignment on our aligned reads
 * Compare the performance of different variant calling tools
-* Annotate our called variants with reference data
+* Annotate our called variants with reference information

 ## Background